andrewmoise/grits/README.md

 ### `grits.cfg`

-As mentioned, this is the core config file.
-Most of it involved configuring particular modules.
+This is the core config file.
+Most of it involves configuring particular modules.
 If you look at the sample config, you'll be able to see the setup of some of the main modules to make a simple instance of the server work:

 * `localvolume` is the module creating a local writable volume of storage
 * `mount` creates a FUSE mount of a particular volume to a local directory